 I have also embedded the full episode below (it might be geo-restricted, and for US IPs only):

 I had some problems embedding the episode using the Hulu embed code.
 Hope you are able to see it here on my blog.
-If not, head over to Hulu or get the episodes via iTunes.
-Check ‘em out and enjoy!
+If not, head over to Hulu or

 Everybody knows the famous counter from feedburner.com to show (off) how many people are (approximately) reading your blog.
-Based on the idea of counter and stats is a new tool called “twittercounter”, doing the same kind of counter for the adavnced micro-blogger, or twitterer.
-The service is providing not only an emabdable counter for your homepage, but also some stats.
+Based on the idea of counter and stats is a new tool called “twittercounter”, doing the same kind of counter for the advanced micro-blogger, or twitterer.
+The service is providing not only an embeddable counter for your homepage, but also some stats.
 Here are their current stats, about their own account on twitter.com:

 We now track 277,753 unique Twitter accounts.